laszlo462/DMSConfigBuilder/readme.md

 ## How to use
 * Download and run the portable .exe to open the Config Builder tool.
+    * If cloning this repo, you can build the .exe following the Dev and Build steps further below.
 * Copy the 3 columns (including the header columns) from the factorymap.xls and paste into the top box.
 * The output below can then be pasted into dms-config.xml after the initial Powerscribe connectivity has been verified within the DMS web UI.